PedroLopes/pdf2captions/README.md

 2. The caption ends IMPERATIVELY on a period (".").
 If not, it will continue until a period is found.

 # how to run
-Put the pdf in the local directory.

-Then type:

 ./run.sh pdfname.pdf
 It will output a file called pdfname.pdf_captions.txt with all your captions.

 # how to install